sezanzeb/input-remapper/HELP.md

 shift on KB2 first and then a on KB1, the xkb mapping of KB1 will take effect and write c!

+In the context of the fifth idea, KB1 would be the mouse, KB2 would be the new /dev device.
+The KB1 keycode comes first and is then realized as '!' when KB2 comes in and applies a different mapping.

 Which means in order to prevent "!!!!!!" being written while holding down keycode 10 on the mouse, which is supposed to be shift, the 10 of the key-mapper /dev node has to be mapped to none as well.
 But that would prevent a key that is mapped to "1", which translates to 10, from working.

-That means instead of using the output from xmodmap to determine the correct keycode, use a custom mapping that starts at 255 and just offsets xmodmap by 255.
+So instead of using the output from xmodmap to determine the correct keycode, use a custom mapping that starts at 255 and just offsets xmodmap by 255.
 The correct capabilities need to exist this time.
 Everything below 255 is disabled.
 This mapping is applied to key-mappers custom /dev node.